VickyFi/python-prediction-model/README.md

 * Feature selection of the appropriate features that are used as input to the classifier.
 * The model with 10 classifiers.
 * Model estimation metrics are calculated.

+The project is implemented in Python using Jupyter Notebook.